MrAhile/K8s-CKA/2-Workloads/environment.md

 ## Exercise

 1. Create a pod named *alpine* with a single container based on *alpine:3.15*.
-This container mush run the command `sleep 3600` and have the environment variable *token=12345*
+This container must run the command `sleep 3600` and have the environment variable *token=12345*

 2. Verify by running a shell in the container and displaying the environment.
 The variable named *token* should be present.